epergant/epergant.github.io/_pages/publications.md

 **Whole home multi-device solutions**

-A <a href="https://www.epri.com/research/products/000000003002026736" target="_blank" style="color: black; text-decoration: underline;">recent EPRI report</a>, found that as much as 20 million homes in the US in the coming decade will need to upgrade their electrical panel to support electrification of the space conditioning (heat pump), water heating (heat pump water heaters, electric water heaters), electric vehicle on-site charging, etc. They substantiated their findings through survey and models of the current residential building stock in the US, highlighting limitations in cold climate regions due to a reliance to gas furnace and the need for resistive backup heat in the case of heat pumps.
+A <a href="https://www.epri.com/research/products/000000003002026736" target="_blank" style="color: black; text-decoration: underline;">recent EPRI report</a>, found that as much as 20 million homes in the US in the coming decade will need to upgrade their electrical panel to support the electrification of the space conditioning (heat pump), water heating (heat pump water heaters, electric water heaters), electric vehicle on-site charging, etc. They substantiated their findings through surveys and models of the current residential building stock in the US, highlighting limitations in cold climate regions due to a reliance on gas furnaces and the need for resistive backup heat in the case of heat pumps.

 <div style="text-align: center;">
   <img src="../images/Breaker_panels.jpg" alt="Alt Text" width="400" height="400">